 Essential Materials for Curriculum Mapping

-Before you start your curriculum map, you need to gather all of the materials you have access to.
+Before starting your curriculum map, you need to gather all the materials you have access to.
 This will make your planning time more productive and effective.

 - district pacing guides